James Toseland: World Supersport management

-For 2020, he was confirmed as team-manager of Wepol Racing based in the Czech Republic, with riders in World Supersport and Supersport 300.
+For 2020, Toseland was confirmed as team manager of Wepol Racing based in the Czech Republic, with riders in World Supersport and Supersport 300.
 Wepol has backing from YART, and Toseland also acts as mentor to Wepol's rider Danny Webb, a former endurance racer.

 Music

 Following the premature end of his racing career, Toseland returned his focus to his first love – music.
 After parting with his band Crash, he is now fronting a band simply named Toseland.
 The band's debut single: "Life is Beautiful" premiered online in April 2013.

 The first album Renegade was released in 2014 and Toseland's first three releases, from the album, ("Life Is Beautiful", "Crash Landing" and "Renegade") all made it on to the A list on national radio stations and the album has received outstanding reviews.
 UK headline tours followed, along with special guest slots with Status Quo and Reef, at the Calling Festival with Aerosmith and various appearances in Europe.

 The second album Cradle The Rage was released in March 2016, and was followed once again by tours all over the UK and Europe.
 Along with their own headline shows, the band hit the road supporting Deep Purple and Black Stone Cherry.

 Toseland re-recorded the song "'We'll Stop At Nothing" from their Cradle The Rage album with the ChorusUK choir.
 The single became the official anthem for the Special Olympics GB 2017.
 In November 2017, Toseland announced that they had signed a deal with premier rock label Frontiers Records, and that they have begun work on their third album - as of 2023 this seems to have been shelved.